GuildCrafts/web-development-js/contracts/186-Promises_Applied.md

 This goal makes heavy use of external resources: the [Promises Course][promises-course] course on [Udacity](https://www.udacity.com/).

-You will also need to fork the the [promise-it-wont-hurt-solutions][promise-it-wont-hurt-solutions] repo and use the fork as your project artifact.
+You will also need to fork the two repos which contain the exercises you need to complete.
+You can find them [here][promise-it-wont-hurt-solutions] and [here][pg-promise-exercises].

 ## Context

 Javascript is an asynchronous programming language, and if you want want to avoid [callback hell](http://callbackhell.com/) you will have to learn to use Promises.

+Promises provide a simpler alternative for executing, composing, and managing asynchronous operations when compared to traditional callback-based approaches.
+They also allow you to handle asynchronous errors using approaches that are similar to synchronous try/catch.

 ## Specifications